JTJones73/Capstone2024-Team2/README.md

 # Golf Ball Interceptor

 The descriptions and information in all readme files in the starter repo (including this one) must be edited.
 All section descriptions must be deleted.
-Any failure to remove the description information (like the statement that you are currently reading) will be heavily penalized!
+Any failure to remove the description information (like the statement that you are currently reading) will be heavily penalized! will do

 ## Executive Summary